ong-osmond/Homework3/README.md

-Welcome to my Password Generator App
+Welcome to my Password Generator App.

 You can find the application here: https://ong-osmond.github.io/Osmond-s-Password-Generator/

 Features: